Phone: 01244 323 070

 Neil represented the Respondent mother in care proceedings at the High Court.
 The mother was diagnosed to have significant mental health issues, including Fabricated Induced Illness (FII) in respect of herself and was an alleged perpetrator of FII towards her own disabled child.
 Issues of paternity, the extent of the FII, sexual abuse and further physical abuse remained as live issues at the final hearing.

 A v R and Anor (Declaration of Parentage) EWHC 396 (Fam)

-Neil represented the Applicant non-biological parent before Peter Jackson J for a declaration of parentage.
-The application was necessary due a mere paperwork error by the relevant clinic: the consequence of that error was that the Applicant did not in fact become the child’s legal parent, contrary to the original intention of the same-sex parents.
+Neil represented the Applicant non-biological parent in a case that was necessary due a mere paperwork error by the relevant clinic: the consequence was that the Applicant did not in fact become the child’s legal parent, contrary to the original intention of the same-sex parents.